IMD talent on show at Switzerland's flagship event for startups

 Just over a decade of putting on events and producing multi-lingual magazines has created a strong community at “TOP 100 Startups”.
 Part of its work is to connect the CEOs of the most promising Swiss startups with Swiss and international investors and executives.
 Planted Foods, the 2021 winner, will enjoy a trip to Asia to do just that, as their prize.

-Other interesting startups presenting on the night included Carvolution, which wants to encourage flexible car use and explained that by 2030 every second car on Swiss roads will be a car subscription; Cutiss, which grows human skin in a lab on demand and is producing a machine for its automation; and Flowbone, which restores the strength of hips before they break, avoiding the need for hip replacement surgery.
+Other interesting startups presenting on the night included Carvolution, which want to encourage flexible car use and explained that by 2030 every second car on Swiss roads will be a car subscription; Cutiss, which grows human skin in a lab on demand and is producing a machine for its automation; and Flowbone, which restores the strength of hips before they break, avoiding the need for hip replacement surgery.

 The top 100 list is available online here